drufball/nl-dates/docs/index.md

 # nl-dates Documentation

-Convert natural language date strings into ISO date format using OpenAI's GPT-4.
+Extract dates from task descriptions and return cleaned tasks using OpenAI's GPT-4.

 ## Installation